 3. Your body Gets used to the Lack of Sleep, and Then it Doesn’t

 When I was in the hospital, I was totally okay with only a couple of minutes of sleep at a time.
 I was perfectly fine just holding my daughter all night and not sleeping.
 Not sure if it was the excitement or how uncomfortable the bed was, but I just didn’t need sleep.
 But the second I got home, it was all I wanted.
 I just wanted to sleep and Kayleigh didn’t.
 I didn’t know how to handle it all and so the first couple of nights were full of NO sleep.

 4. You May not get to Sleep when the Baby Sleeps

 Everyone told me that I would be tired and I should just sleep when the baby sleeps.
 They said to let someone else do the chores and I could just sleep.
 But my body wasn’t used to sleeping during the day.
 Sure, I got a nap every once in a while, but most of the time, my body said that it was daytime and I should just stay awake watching my daughter sleep and thinking of the chores I should be doing.
 Of course, I still didn’t do them.

 5. Your body Doesn’t Just Go back to Normal

-Postpartum is a beautiful process because you now have this amazing child, but you won’t ever be prepared to feel SO different.
+Postpartum is a beautiful process because you now have this amazing child.
+The problem is that you will never be prepared to feel so different.
 When you’re pregnant, you sit there thinking about how much you can’t wait to feel normal again, but you won’t ever be normal again.
 You’ve changed.
 You’re a parent now.